filippo-orru/personal-site-hugo/content/blog/paste-app/index.md

 I was able to find a lost password in my clipboard history using creativity, some SQL, and command line tools.
 A lesson in problem-solving for me.
 {{</ notice >}}

-After setting up a new, I tried to build an Android project and discovered that the release signing key was missing.
-I use [Bitwarden](https://bitwarden.com) as my password manager, so the signing key must be saved there -- or so I thought -- there was an entry for the signing key, but it was empty.
+When I cloned an old Android project and tried to build it, I discovered that the *release signing key* was missing.
+No problem, I use [Bitwarden](https://bitwarden.com) as my password manager, so the signing key **must** be saved there -- or so I thought. there was an entry for the signing key, but it was empty.
 It seemed like I had forgotten to paste the password when creating the entry.

-After some despair, I remembered where the key might be found: in my clipboard. \
+After some despair, I remembered where the key might be found: **in my clipboard**. \
-I use the [Paste app](https://pasteapp.io) to easily copy & paste multiple items at a time and keep a history of all my clipboard items.
+I use [Paste app](https://pasteapp.io) to easily copy & paste multiple items at a time and keep a history of all my clipboard items.

 **The signing key I generated in Bitwarden must still be in my clipboard history!
 But how do I find it?**

-Paste allows fuzzy search for all my clipboard history, which works okay.
-But of course it can't be used to find an unknown string, so I needed a different approach.
-I knew *when* the key was generated, thanks to the creation date of the entry in Bitwarden, but manually scrolling through thousands of items I had copied in the past months was not an option.
+Paste has fuzzy search to find items in my clipboard history, which works pretty well.
+But of course it can't be used to find an *unknown string*, so I needed a different approach.
+I knew **when** the key was generated, thanks to the creation date of the entry in Bitwarden, but manually scrolling through thousands of items I had copied in the past months was not an option.
 There has to be another way, right?

 # Searching the data

 The app must have a database somewhere containing all copied snippets.
-I was able to find it by inspecting the `Paste.app` process in the Activity Monitor.
-The "Open Files and Ports" tab contains an interesting file handle: `Paste.db`.
+I was able to find it by inspecting the `Paste.app` process in the MacOS Activity Monitor.
+The `Open Files and Ports` tab contains an interesting file handle: `Paste.db`.

 {{< image src="images/paste-handles.png" alt="The Paste app's open files and ports, in the macOS Activity Monitor." >}}
 The Paste app's open files and ports, in the macOS Activity Monitor.